Guinevere: Popular tradition

 Malory tells his readers that eventually, after the end of the Grail Quest, the pair started behaving carelessly in public, stating that "Launcelot began to resort unto the Queene Guinevere again and forget the promise and the perfection that he made in the Quest... and so they loved together more hotter than they did beforehand."
 They indulged in "privy draughts together" and behaved in such a way that "many in the court spoke of it."
 Guinevere is charged with adultery on three occasions, including once when she is also accused of sorcery.
 Their now not-so secret affair is finally exposed to Arthur by Morgan, and proven by two of the late King Lot's sons, Agravain and Mordred.
-Revealed as a betrayer of his king and friend, Lancelot kills several of Arthur's knights and escapes.
-Incited to defend honour, Arthur reluctantly sentences his wife to be burnt at the stake.
+Revealed as a betrayer of his king, Lancelot kills several of Arthur's knights and escapes.
+Incited to defend honour, Arthur reluctantly sentences Guinevere to be burnt at the stake.
 Knowing Lancelot and his family would try to stop the execution, the king sends many of his knights to defend the pyre, though Gawain refuses to participate.
 Lancelot arrives with his kinsmen and followers and rescues the queen.
 Gawain's unarmed brothers Gaheris and Gareth are killed in the battle (among others, including fellow Knights of the Round Aglovale, Segwarides and Tor, and originally also Gawain's third brother Agravain), sending Gawain into a rage so great that he pressures Arthur into a direct confrontation with Lancelot.

 When Arthur goes after Lancelot to France, he leaves her in the care of Mordred, who plans to marry the queen himself and take Arthur's throne.
 While in some versions of the legend (like the Alliterative Morte Arthure, which removed French romantic additions) Guinevere assents to Mordred's proposal, in the tales of Lancelot she hides in the Tower of London, where she withstands Mordred's siege, and later takes refuge in a nun convent.
 Hearing of the treachery, Arthur returns to Britain and slays Mordred at Camlann, but his wounds are so severe that he is taken to the isle of Avalon by Morgan.
 During the civil war, Guinevere is portrayed as a scapegoat for violence without developing her perspective or motivation.
 However, after Arthur's death, Guinevere retires to a convent in penitence for her infidelity.
 (Malory was familiar with the Fontevraud daughter house at Nuneaton, and given the royal connections of its sister house at Amesbury, he chose Amesbury Priory as the monastery to which Guinevere retires as "abbas and rular", to find her salvation in a life of penance.)
 Her contrition is sincere and permanent; Lancelot is unable to sway her to come away with him.
 Guinevere meets Lancelot one last time, refusing to kiss him, then returns to the convent.
 She spends the remainder of her life as an abbess in joyless sorrow, contrasting with her earlier merry nature.
 Following her death, Lancelot buries her next to Arthur's (real or symbolic) grave.